 11.6.
-On-Site Supervision
+On-Site monitoring / Supervision

-Work will be monitored by an appointed BT External Works Supervisor experienced in this type of work.
+Work will be monitored by an appointed BT Representative.
+Where higher risk activities are taking place then a BT Representative experienced in this type of work will be required to be on site.

 The contractor's supervisor shall ensure that all necessary safety precautions prior to and during the execution of the work, are taken.
 The contractor's supervisor shall not leave the site during the work without nominating a competent deputy.